SoftwareAG/c8y-docs/content/microservice-sdk/general-aspects-bundle/microservice-manifest.md

 <tr>
 <td style="text-align:left">livenessProbe</td>
 <td style="text-align:left">Probe</td>
-<td style="text-align:left">Defines the strategy used to verify if a microservice is alive or requires a restart.</td>
+<td style="text-align:left">Defines the strategy used to verify if a microservice is alive or requires a restart.
+If no probe is specified, the microservice is assumed to be always healthy.
+We recommend to implement liveness probes for production microservices.</td>
 <td style="text-align:left">No</td>
 </tr>
 <tr>
 <td style="text-align:left">readinessProbe</td>
 <td style="text-align:left">Probe</td>
-<td style="text-align:left">Defines the strategy used to verify if a microservice is ready to accept traffic.</td>
+<td style="text-align:left">Defines the strategy used to verify if a microservice is ready to accept traffic.
+If no probe is specified, the microservice is assumed to be always able to accept traffic immediately after it was started.
+Omitting the readinessProbe in production microservices will lead to clients of the microservice being exposed to startup errors.</td>
 <td style="text-align:left">No</td>
 </tr>
 <tr>